iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 ## Create Application Nodes

 [org.iot.dsa.node.DSNode](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSNode.html)
-is the organization unit of a link.
+is the organizational unit of a link.
 It can contain values, actions and other nodes.
-Most if not all a link's customer functionality will be implemented in DSNode subclasses.
+Most if not all of a link's custom functionality will be implemented as DSNode subclasses.

 Subclassing DSNode requires to key steps:

 1. Configure the default children (nodes, values and actions).
-Use default rather than dynamic children as much as possible.
+Use defaults rather than dynamic children as much as possible.
 It it much more efficient.
 2. Use various lifecycle callbacks to trigger custom functionality.